Climate change is an American story.

-To connect the shared experiences of Americans facing these dramatic transformations, the National Trust has partnered with Victoria Herrmann, a National Geographic Explorer, as she travels around the U.S. and its territories interviewing communities directly affected by shoreline erosion and climate change.
+To connect the shared experiences of Americans facing these dramatic transformations, the National Trust partnered with Victoria Herrmann, a National Geographic Explorer, as she traveled around the U.S. and its territories interviewing communities directly affected by shoreline erosion and climate change.

-Over the next year, America’s Eroding Edges will help you explore the challenges of all those facing the impacts of climate change on their homes, livelihoods, and cultures.
-Join us on this journey as we discover the breadth and depth of what stands to be lost in America—and what we as a nation can do about it.
+Through her work, America’s Eroding Edges explored the challenges of all those facing the impacts of climate change on their homes, livelihoods, and cultures.
+Discover the breadth and depth of what stands to be lost in America—and what we as a nation can do about it.